cqse/Teamscale-AzureDevOps-Extension/overview.md

 ## Configuring the Report Uploader
 Add the Task "Teamscale Report Uploader" to the build pipeline and fill in the configuration form:
-* _Display name_: The name of this build step as shown in the UI of the pipeline
+* _Display name_: The name of this build step as shown in the pipeline's UI.
 * _Files_: The file(s) to be uploaded.
 Wildcards can be used.
-For example, **/*.coverage for all .coverage files in all subfolders.
+For example, `**/*.coverage` for all `.coverage` files in all subfolders.
 * _Report Format ID_: The type of report this build step will upload to Teamscale.
 Please refer to the [Teamscale documentation](https://docs.teamscale.com/reference/upload-formats-and-samples/#supported-formats-for-upload) for a complete list of supported formats and their IDs.
 * _Teamscale URL_: The URL of the Teamscale server.
 Please make sure that the Teamscale server is reachable from your Build Agent.
 * _Username_: The name of the Teamscale user used to perform the upload.
 * _IDE Access Key_: The IDE access key of the Teamscale user used to perform the upload.
-You can generate one for the user in Teamscale under Admin > Users.
+You can generate one for the user in Teamscale under _Admin > Users_.
 Alternatively, you can specify the (secret) variable `teamscale.accessKey` in the pipeline settings or the environment variable `TEAMSCALE_ACCESS_KEY`.
-* _Teamscale Project_: The ID or alias of the Teamscale project to which the reports should be uploaded.
+* _Teamscale Project_: The ID of the Teamscale project to which the reports should be uploaded.
 You can find these in the Projects perspective of Teamscale.
 * _Partition_: An identifier under which the uploaded data will be grouped.
 Data uploaded into a partition will replace all previous data uploaded to that partition.
-If you'd e.g. like to upload multiple coverage reports for multiple test stages that all should be merged in Teamscale to calculate the line coverage metric, use different partitions for each upload.
+For example, if you would like to upload multiple coverage reports for multiple test stages that all should be merged in Teamscale to calculate the line coverage metric, use different partitions for each upload.
 * _Skip certificate validation_: Causes SSL certificates to be accepted without validation.
-* _Path to custom trusted keystore_: Per default, this plugin uses an embedded Java keystore to validate certificates.
+* _Path to custom trusted keystore_: By default, this plugin uses an embedded Java keystore to validate certificates.
 If you want to use a custom Java keystore, e.g. for self-signed certificates, you can specify the path to it here.
 You can find instructions how to create such a keystore [here](https://docs.teamscale.com/howto/connecting-via-https/#using-self-signed-certificates).
 * _Password of the custom trusted keystore_: The password for the specified custom Java keystore.
 Alternatively, you can specify the (secret) variable `teamscale.keystorePassword` in the pipeline settings.
 * _Print stack trace_: Enables printing stack traces in all cases where errors occur.
 Used for debugging.
-* _Path to CodeCoverage.exe_: If you'd like to upload Visual Studio .coverage files to Teamscale, you must provide the path to CodeCoverage.exe.
-This file is used to convert the binary .coverage files to .xml files suitable for uploading to Teamscale.
-This plugin ships with a version of CodeCoverage.exe.
+* _Path to CodeCoverage.exe_: If you'd like to upload Visual Studio `.coverage` files to Teamscale, you must provide the path to `CodeCoverage.exe`.
+This file is used to convert the binary `.coverage` files to `.xml` files suitable for uploading to Teamscale.
+This plugin ships with a version of `CodeCoverage.exe`.
 If you prefer to use a different version, you'll have to configure the correct path to it here.
-* _Batch size for coverage conversion_: The number of .coverage files to convert in one step using CodeCoverage.exe.
-Defaults to 1000.
+* _Batch size for coverage conversion_: The number of `.coverage` files to convert in one step using `CodeCoverage.exe`.
+Defaults to **1000**.
 Values <= 0 disable batch processing and all available files are converted at once.
 For very large numbers of files or very long file paths, this may result in "spawn ENAMETOOLONG" errors - in that case please configure a smaller batch size.

 Please note that files in the Visual Studio Coverage format (`.coverage` binary files, format ID `VS_COVERAGE`) can currently only be processed on Windows agents.